AcuGIS/GeoSuite/docs/installing.rst

 Enable SSL
 ------------------------

-If you did not have the GeoHelm installer enable SSL, you can use the script below to issue a certificate and configure Apache, the control panel, and pg_tileserv for SSL.
+If you did not have the GeoSuite installer enable SSL, you can use the script below to issue a certificate and configure Apache, the control panel, and pg_tileserv for SSL.

 .. code-block:: console

-   wget https://raw.githubusercontent.com/AcuGIS/geohelm/master/scripts/build-ssl.sh && chmod +x build-ssl.sh && ./build-ssl
+   wget https://raw.githubusercontent.com/AcuGIS/geosuite/master/scripts/build-ssl.sh && chmod +x build-ssl.sh && ./build-ssl

 After a few moments you should see the success message below: